 A bequest for Central Park is one of the simplest ways to provide for the Park's future.
 Since the Conservancy was founded in 1980, the organization and the Park have benefited greatly from thoughtful friends who have included the Conservancy in their wills.

-Your bequest to Central Park Conservancy will qualify your estate for a charitable deduction equal to the entire amount of the bequest.
+Your bequest to the Central Park Conservancy will qualify your estate for a charitable deduction equal to the entire amount of the bequest.
 A bequest can be in the form of a dollar amount, specified asset, and/or a percentage of property remaining in your estate.
 A bequest can even be contingent upon an event or the existence of certain circumstances.

 "Bequests and legacy gifts of all sizes have meant so much to the Conservancy, allowing us to maintain and restore the Park's landscapes and facilities, develop world-class public programming, and build our vital endowment.
 I am always honored and humbled when close friends choose to remember the Park in this most personal way.
 These gifts are truly extraordinary."